koki-develop/askai/README.md

 ### Setup

-First, run the `askai` with the `--configure` flag set.
+First, run `askai` with the `--configure` flag set.

 ```console
 $ askai --configure
 ```

-Upon doing so, you will initiate an interactive setup session.
+Upon doing this, an interactive setup session will be initiated.
 Input the following items:

 - OpenAI API Key: API key created on [the OpenAI platform](https://platform.openai.com).
 - Model: The chat completion model to use.
 (Available: `gpt-4`, `gpt-4-0613`, `gpt-4-32k`, `gpt-4-32k-0613`, `gpt-3.5-turbo`, `gpt-3.5-turbo-0613`, `gpt-3.5-turbo-16k`, `gpt-3.5-turbo-16k-0613`)

-Once the setup is completed, a configuration file named `.askai` will be saved.
+Once the setup is completed, a configuration file named `.askai` will be created.
 Now, you are all set.

 > **Note**
-> If you run the `askai --configure` with the `--global` flag set, the configuration file will be saved as `$HOME/.askai`.
+> If you run `askai --configure` with the `--global` flag set, the configuration file will be created as `$HOME/.askai`.
 > This file is referred to when executing `askai`, if there is no `.askai` in the current directory.

 ### Ask a question to AI

-By passing a question an argument to `askai`, you can obtain an answer from AI.
+By passing a question as an argument to `askai`, you can obtain an answer from AI.

 ```console
 $ askai 'Please write a program in Go that outputs "Hello world”.'